 One best solution to reduce abandoning is to purposefully design and optimise the checkout.
 This will result in creating a great user experience and improve conversion rates.

-Checkout abandoning has a significant impact on online business.
+Checkout abandoning has a significant impact on your WooCommerce store.
 They bring the revenue curve down and the sales dipping.
 That is, in order to get the customers to the point for purchase, you must have had to invest in marketing, operations, and development.
-When a customer leaves the checkout process after initiating the purchase, it means all efforts to derive the customer till the end of the funnel is all wasted which is a loss of revenue for the business.
+When a customer leaves the checkout process after initiating the purchase, it means all efforts to derive the customer till the end of the funnel is wasted which is a loss of revenue for the business.
 You must always work towards reducing customers abandoning at the checkout.

 It is crucial to identify where the customers are leaving your sales funnel.
 A clear understanding is enough for you to identify why customers are leaving and work towards optimising it.